EPMatt/awesome-ha-blueprints/blueprints/automation/on_off_schedule_state_persistence/README.md

 ## Inputs

-### Automation Target
+<Input
+ name='Automation Target'

-The target which the automation will turn on and off based on the provided schedule.
-This include whatever can be specified as a target.
+ description='The target which the automation will turn on and off based on the provided schedule.
+This include whatever can be specified as a target.' selector='target' required

-### On Time
+ />
+<Input
+ name='On Time'

-Time when the target should be placed in the on state.
+ description='Time when the target should be placed in the on state.' selector='time' required

-### Off Time
+ />
+<Input
+ name='Off Time'

-Time when the target should be placed in the off state.
+ description='Time when the target should be placed in the off state.' selector='time' required

-### Custom Trigger Event
+ />
+<Input
+ name='Custom Trigger Event'

-(Optional) A custom event which can trigger the state check (eg. a powercut event reported by external integrations).
-If you don't want to provide a custom event, simply leave this input blank.
+ description='A custom event which can trigger the state check (eg. a powercut event reported by external integrations).
+If you do not want to provide a custom event, simply leave this input blank.'
+ />
+<Input

-### Trigger at Home Assistant startup

-Trigger the target state check and enforcement at Home Assistant startup.
-Disabled by default.
+ name='Trigger at Home Assistant startup' description='Trigger the target state check and enforcement at Home Assistant startup.
+Disabled by default.' selector='boolean'
+ />

 ## Additional Notes